Fixed-phase Resonance Tracking for Fast Nonlinear Resonant Ultrasound Spectroscopy: Demonstration

 Within the \qty{15}{\milli\second} duration of the excitation at a given amplitude and frequency (see the first column of Fig. \ref{fig:protocol} to appreciate details), we can observe the time instances at which the amplitude is changed (vertical blue dashed lines).
-Note also the result of the discrete acquisition given by the circles just before the amplitude change.
 Slightly later, the frequency at the generator is changed (vertical dashed red lines), as a result of the phase tracking calculations, and kept constant.
 The slight delay between the amplitude and the frequency change is due to signal processing that is performed after changing the amplitude.
 As soon as the drive amplitude increases, the resonance frequency starts dropping (conditioning time regulates the time needed to achieve the new value), thus $f>f\res$, and a negative phase appears.
-Later, $f$ is updated through the resonance tracking protocol and the behavior of the phase follows the adjustement of $f$ to $f\res$, mixed up with some effects due to the transient condition.
+Later, $f$ is updated through the resonance tracking protocol and the behavior of the phase follows the adjustment of $f$ to $f\res$, mixed up with some effects due to the transient condition.
 At the end of each iteration, the strain reaches a steady state, and the phase difference falls to a proximity of zero.
-The measurement here is meaningful since we are in standing wave conditions.
+This agrees with the results of the resonance tracking given by the circles just before the amplitude change.
 The behavior is highly repeatable in the course of the experiment.

 Overall, each amplitude step corresponds to one iteration of the procedure and yields one datapoint (strain, phase, testing frequency), from which material properties can be calculated using MoDaNE equations (resonance frequency $f\res$ and damping $\alpha$) and the parameters for resonance tracking can be updated ($k$ and $\ell$).
 Their temporal evolutions are reported in the second and third column of Fig. \ref{fig:protocol}.
 The amplitude coefficient $\ell$ (Fig. \ref{fig:protocol}i) is initially undefined and is learned when the amplitude is changed.
 The resonance tracking algorithm maintains the phase difference $\Dphi$ close to zero (Fig. \ref{fig:protocol}e) by decreasing the excitation frequency (Fig. \ref{fig:protocol}h), as the material is softening during the loading branch and vice versa during unloading.
 The estimates of the resonance frequency (not shown) are almost superimposed on the excitation frequency.
 The estimates of material parameters are used to update the phase curve slope $k$ (Fig. \ref{fig:protocol}f), which is correlated with $\alpha$ (Fig. \ref{fig:protocol}c) as the slope is affected particularly by damping (Eq. \ref{eq:k}).
 The amplitude coefficient $\ell$ (Fig. \ref{fig:protocol}i), defined using Eq. \ref{eq:l}, approximates the derivative of the resonance frequency with respect to excitation amplitude, thus it can be noticed to decrease as long as the dependence (see results shown later in Fig. \ref{fig:ampfun}a) gets steeper, i.e. where the derivative of the resonance frequency with respect to strain increases.